Examination of voluntary motor skills of the fingers. G

 9. Bare your teeth (“Fence”).

-11. Tasks are repeated 3 times in a row.
+11. The tasks are repeated 3 times in a row.

-It is advisable to conduct a survey in the form of a game.
+It is advisable to conduct the examination in a playful way.

-Evaluation is made on a three-point system.
-As conceived by the authors of the methodology, it should reflect the severity of dysfunction, therefore
+The assessment is made using a three-point system.
+According to the authors of the technique, it should reflect the severity of dysfunction, therefore

-• full, accurate performance is evaluated 1 point;
+• complete, accurate implementation is assessed 1 point;

 • partial, fuzzy execution - 2 points;